letmelearncode/dsa-problems/README.md

-# sorting-problems
+# DS-Algo-Problems
-The project contains codebase for sorting problem practice
+The project contains codebase for ds-algo problems.